Improve the effectiveness of your website.

 This is one that takes time, and you may be better placed paying a specialist to do this, but it’s worth doing.

-Over time, your site (and business) will have been listed in lots of different online directories.
+Over time, your site (and business) will be listed in many different online directories.

 One thing that the search engines look for is consistency in these listings.